hmrc/digital-engagement-platform-audit/README.md

 Two calls are made to Nuance.
 The first being the authentication call to retrieve an OAuth2 access token.
 If this is successful, a call to obtain engagement data is made.

-There are 2 Akka Actors in the service:
+There are 2 Pekko Actors in the service:

 1) Nuance scheduler - Creates a scheduled job which adds a row in MongoDB with a startTime and endTime.
 These dates are calculated using the current datetime and app config values.
 2) Jobs processor - Creates a scheduled job which processes the next row in MongoDB at a fixed rate (currently set at every 15 seconds and is configurable through app config).